Affordable Afternoon Tea in London: Honest Reviews

 This ladies and possibly any gentlemen reading, is how modern afternoon tea is supposed to be done.

-Exquisite tasting sandwiches, with the offer of a refill (which obviously, we happily accepted then regretted upon finishing, due to lack of stomach space).
 A range of desserts, from the expected (scones) to the extraordinary – homemade fairy floss of the hotel’s own recipe, where you have to guess the flavour!

 Standout service with friendly staff, who actually seem pleased that you’ve chosen to visit their establishment.
 And the most delicious tea you could ever ask for (try the Lychee Rose – TRUST ME ON THIS), with the promise that you can sample as many as you wish!

-This could be classed as an affordable afternoon tea in London that’s middle-of-the-road – it’s £45 for just the tea and a little extra with bubbles.
+This could be classed as an affordable afternoon tea in London that’s middle-of-the-road – it’s £52 for just the tea and a little extra with bubbles.
 Yet, it’s worth every penny in my opinion.

 The Verdict: Delicious food, attentive staff and bang for your buck.
 Perfect for those wanting to shell out a bit more for a special treat.

-So, there is affordable afternoon tea in London that will still feel a bit fancy.
-If you’re wanting to shell out, I recommend The Savoy and One Aldwych over any others, as you do feel like you’re getting a bit more bang for your buck.
+If you’re wanting to shell out, I recommend The Ampersand and One Aldwych over any others, as you do feel like you’re getting a bit more bang for your buck.

 What’s your favourite place to have afternoon tea in London?